reowen/Park-Assist/README.md

 ### Pi Traffic Light

 The traffic light uses the [RPi.GPIO library](https://pypi.org/project/RPi.GPIO/).
 To install this on your Pi, use PuTTY to SSH into the Pi.
-After connecting, in the Pi terminal, type the following:
+After connecting, in the  terminal, type the following:

 ```
 pip install RPi.GPIO